openshift-storage-scale/aws-ibm-gpfs-playground/README.md

 EOF
 ```

-Change it by uncommenting and tweaking at least the following lines:
+Change it by uncommenting and tweaking at least the following lines: use the value set in the aws cert and aws config
    - `ocp_domain`
    - `ocp_cluster_name`
    - `gpfs_volume_name`
    - `ocp_az`
    - `ocp_region`
-4. Make sure you read `group_vars/all` and have all the files with the secret material done
+5. Make sure you read `group_vars/all` and have all the files with the secret material done
-5. Run `make ocp-clients`.
+6. Run `make ocp-clients`.
 This will download the needed oc + openshift-install version
    in your home folder under `~/aws-gpfs-playground/<ocp_version>`
+   you might need to add the path to your bash PATH or copy to /usr/bin folder
-6. Run `make install` to install the openshift-fusion-access operator
+7. Run `make install` to install the openshift-fusion-access operator
+8. After the make install finish you can get the access information from the installation logs at
+~/aws-gpfs-playground/ocp_install_files/.openshift_install.log, after “Install complete!”
+KUBECONFIG - path to configuration file
+OpenShift web-console - URL to OpenShift web console in AWS
+Login Credentials to OpenShift web console (user and password)

 ## Deletion